 Like the spelling variants mentioned above, this difference between British and American English is, in my opinion, unlikely to cause any problem for your visitors, at least where the comprehension of your content is concerned.
 At most, they will merely think that you've made a grammatical error.

-(Actually, nowadays, I probably always use the US English version of subject-verb concord in the sentences on my sites, unless I've overlooked something when I proofread my articles.
+(Actually, nowadays, I probably mostly use the US English version of subject-verb concord in the sentences on my sites, unless I've overlooked something when I proofread my articles.
 I caved in on this aspect some time ago because I got tired of answering people who write to me telling me I have a grammatical error.
 I find it easier to explain spelling differences than grammatical differences.)

 Apart from reading widely about the subject and being sensitive to the way those from other countries write/speak, I'm not sure that there is a simple method that you can use with 100% confidence to preempt communication hiccups.
 In fact, I notice that a number of books get converted from UK to US English (and probably vice versa) when they cross countries, probably for the same reasons I give in this article, so even if you were to buy (say) novels written by someone from another country, you may not be getting the words the author originally used.